KatyDivina/TeachCraft-Server/README.md

 ##### Out of the box features

 - Execute Python against the server, giving your character superpowers!
+[Add api link here]
 - Weather is turned off
 - No hostile mobs
 - Permanent daylight
 - Permanent nightvision potion effect
-- Permanent sword + bow in your inventory (used for interacting with in python)
+- Permanent sword + bow in your inventory (used for interacting with in python) [Add example link here]

 ##### To Run